 Global Advisory Board

 Rob Hersov is a South African entrepreneur, senior executive and private investor based in Cape Town.
-He serves as Chairman and Chief Executive of Invest Africa, Chairman of African Capital Investments, deputy Chairman of VistaJet, Chairman of Adoreum Partners, and Chairman of AON South Africa.
+He serves as Chairman of Invest Africa, Chairman of African Capital Investments, deputy Chairman of VistaJet, Chairman of Adoreum Partners, and Chairman of AON South Africa.

 Rob has been focused on investing in Africa, a continent close to his heart given his South African upbringing and family ties.
 He has also made investments on the continent and has close relationships with businesses across Africa.
 In 2013, Rob saw an opportunity to create a platform for the growing number of individuals becoming involved in pan-African investments and founded Invest Africa.
 He also founded African Capital Investments to build an Africa-focused investment platform.